RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/README.md

 ## Repository Structure

-The repository is organized into directories and files that cover various aspects of the database system for the FIFA Women's World Cup.
-Here is a detailed breakdown:

 - `Data/`: Contains CSV files with original match data.
   - `matches_1991_2023.csv`: Match data from 1991 to 2023.
   - `world_cup_women.csv`: Event data.